Coverdell Education Savings Account

 The big potential negative about education savings accounts has to do with the assumption that the money invested in an ESA will be managed properly and increase in value.
 This is far from certain in today’s stock market.

-That said, the stock market has traditionally yielded better returns than any other investment over the last 50 years.
+The stock market has traditionally yielded better returns than any other investment over the last 50 years.
 You can also work with a financial manager to see that your contributions are directed toward investments that you favor, such as real estate or bonds.

 In other words, your funds don’t stop being yours when you put them into an education savings account.
 You’re still the boss, so if the person managing your ESA isn’t listening to your needs, you should feel free to take your money elsewhere.